Aaronbunting/Algorithmic-Trading/README.md

 ## Project Essence
 This repository houses a collection of Jupyter notebooks, datasets, and resultant plots.
 Here's an insight into what each file/section entails:

-The central Jupyter notebook embodies the core of the machine learning models and trading algorithms.
+* The central Jupyter notebook embodies the core of the machine learning models and trading algorithms.
-The 'Resources' folder serves as the vault for plots showcasing diverse trading algorithm performances.
+* The 'Resources' folder serves as the vault for plots showcasing diverse trading algorithm performances.

-Pioneering Tasks
+## Tasks
 Within the contours of this project, four primary tasks take the center stage:

 ## 1. Establishing a Baseline Performance